Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- In nine matchups against the Lions, Rodgers averaged 262.7 passing yards per game, 122.2 yards more than his over/under in Sunday's game.
+- Rodgers' 262.7 passing yards per game in nine matchups against the Lions are 128.2 more yards than his over/under in Sunday's game.

-- Rodgers threw multiple touchdown passes eight times over eight of those matchups against the Lions.

 - Note: Rodgers' stats vs. Lions date back to 2016.

-- The 255.6 yards per game the Lions are allowing through the air makes them the NFL's 21st-ranked pass defense.
+- The 255.6 yards per game the Lions are giving up through the air makes them the NFL's 21st-ranked pass defense.

-- At 1.8 passing TDs conceded per game, the Lions defense is ranked 24th in the league.
+- The Lions' defense is 24th in the NFL, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Vikings, Rodgers completed 76.3% of his passes for 288 yards, while throwing two touchdowns.
+- In last week's matchup with the Vikings, Rodgers completed 76.3% of his passes for 288 yards, while tossing two touchdowns.

 Rodgers' Green Bay Teammates